IFK Kristianstad: Start of resurgence (2007–2014)

 A resurgence for the club started with the appointment of Kenneth Andersson as coach in 2007.
 In his first year, Kristianstad finished third in the second division and qualified for the promotion playoffs.
 However, they lost the series against Trelleborg.
 In 2008–09 they finished second in the division and were promoted automatically.
 In 2009, Kristianstad hired Nikolas Larsson as the club director.
 He has been credited with a major part in the club's recent success.
 From 2009 to 2016, the club's equity went from −1.3 million SEK to +6.1 million SEK, the highest in the league.
 During the same time, the club's revenue has increased from 5.6 million SEK to 32.4 million SEK, the second highest in the league behind IK Sävehof (whose numbers include the annual Partille Cup and a dominant women's team).
 Larsson left the club in 2018.
 In 2010, Kristianstad moved from Kristianstad Idrottshall to the newly built Kristianstad Arena.
 In both 2009–10 and 2010–11, they finished 11th in the league and narrowly avoided relegation after finishing second in the relegation league both times.
 Despite this, they had the highest average attendance in the league (2769) in 2010–11.

 Over the next four seasons, Kristianstad would improve their finishing position each year.
 In 2011–12, they finished sixth in the league and qualified for the playoffs.
 In February that season, Andersson was replaced by Sweden coach Ola Lindgren, who continued to coach Sweden in addition to Kristanstad until 2016.
 They reached the SM final by upsetting league winners Guif by three games to two in a close semi-final series.
 However, they lost in the final against heavily favoured Sävehof by 29–21.
-Lindgren made major changes in the squad in his first few years in charge in order to strengthen the team and introduce the right "attitude" in the squad.
+Lindgren made major changes in the squad in his first few years in charge to strengthen the team and introduce the right "attitude" in the squad.
 In 2012–13, Kristianstad made their first appearance in a pan-European competition, as they participated in the EHF Cup.
 They were eliminated by Guif in the second qualifying round.
 They improved to third in the league and reached their second consecutive final, which they went on to lose against Drott in a very close match by 28–27.
 They participated in the EHF Cup again in the following season, where they reached the group stage, but finished last of the four teams in their group.
 Meanwhile, they finished second in the league for the first time since 1975, but lost the semi-finals to Lugi.